NovaBACKUP Data Protection Blog

 The general rule of thumb for server lifespan is 3-5 years.
 Now with virtualization, you can get more virtual servers into one physical server.
 This also makes it easier to replicate the virtual servers to a secondary physical server when it comes time to switch out servers for maintenance or upgrades.

-While Server virtualization has many benefits, the shear cost savings found by reducing the number of physical servers needed to support your companies workloads, makes server virtualization worth looking into.
+While Server virtualization has many benefits, the sheer cost savings found by reducing the number of physical servers needed to support your company's workloads make server virtualization worth looking into.

 Possibly the biggest advantages come from reduced costs and simpler backup capabilities, enabling you to be prepared for anything.
 Find out more about what virtualization terms you should familiarize yourself with before utilizing server virtualization.